sheep902/sourcelayers/README.md

  - Two-level state in frontend: app state and component state.
    - App state: single source of truth.
 A singleton Baobab tree. e.g. domain model.
    - Component state: display state.
-Internal states are set by UI events or automatically inferred from App state by component. e.g. form content, button down/up.
+Internal states which are set by UI events/Transitions or automatically inferred from App state. e.g. form content, button down/up.

  - TODO Background jobs may fail at any moment.
 Scalable fail-over?
  - TODO Some changes are local (e.g. git clone) and will not be automatically synchronized across machines.